VikSn0w/MindBogglerCPP/README.md

 A comprehensive Integrated Development Environment (IDE) for the Brainfuck esoteric programming language, built with modern C++ and Qt.
 This high-performance IDE provides debugging capabilities, memory visualization, compilation analysis, and configurable interpreter behavior with native performance.

+This project is a direct port of my previous **[MindBoggler](https://github.com/VikSn0w/MindBoggler)** project, which is written in Python using PySide6 as GUI framework.

 ## Table of Contents

 - [About Brainfuck](#about-brainfuck)